ganong-noel/pandemic_ui_public/issue_506_data_editor/README.md

 ### Software Requirements

+These are the software configurations in which the code was last run.
 -   Stata (code was last run with version 17)
 -   Python (only for JPMCI scripts, which will not run)
 -   Matlab (code was run with Matlab Release 2021b)
--   R 3.6.3
+-   R 4.3.0
     -   RColorBrewer version 1.1-3
-    -   yaml version 2.3.7
+    -   yaml version 2.3.9
-    -   testthat version 3.1.9
+    -   testthat version 3.2.1.1
-    -   scales version 1.2.1
+    -   scales version 1.3.0
     -   readxl version 1.4.2
-    -   ggrepel version 0.9.3
+    -   ggrepel version 0.9.5
-    -   geojsonio version 0.11.1
+    -   geojsonio version 0.11.3
-    -   broom version 1.0.0
+    -   broom version 1.0.6 (note: the hexmap requires broom version earlier than 1.0.3)
-    -   lubridate version 1.9.2
+    -   lubridate version 1.9.3
     -   tidyverse version 2.0.0
-    -   rgeos version 0.6-3 (note--this package was depricated in 2023
-        and is not available in CRAN)
+    -   rgeos version 0.6-3 (note--this package was depricated in 2023 and is not available in CRAN.
+It also requires downloading dependency `geos` separately)

 ### Memory and Runtime Requirements